lana-k/sqliteviz/How-to-migrate-to-sqliteviz-dot-com.md

 - Click `Inquiries` in the main top menu
 - Select all inquiries by clicking the checkbox in the table header
-- Click `Export` and save your inquires in a JSON file
+- Click `Export` and save your inquiries in a JSON file

 ## Step 2: uninstall sqliteviz